MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Create-queries.md

 Use a Person query when you want to find broader trends in the organization by looking at aggregated metrics for a group of people.

 Person query results show a de-identified list of the productivity metrics (such as time in meetings and email) of each measured employee.
-Each row of data represents one person, and you can choose to aggregate the results by day, week, or month.
+Each row of data represents one person, and you can select to aggregate the results by day, week, or month.

 ### How to create a Person query